Table of Contents

 4) Strong relationships help employees work more efficiently

-Emphasises Actions Research
+Emphasises Action Research

 1) Organisations study their own challenges to find solutions